Symposium Speakers

 • Donna Reese

-Donna Reese is professor emerita of Computer Science at Mississippi State University where she retired as head of computer science and engineering in 2017.
-She is a former president of CSAB, the professional society for all computing accreditation, in addition to her service on ABET's Computing Area Delegation.
-Reese also serves as a lead facilitator for ABET’s Program Evaluator Training.
+In addition to her service on ABET's Computing Area Delegation, Reese also serves as a lead facilitator for ABET’s Program Evaluator Training.
 She began her ABET service in 2005 as a program evaluator and was elected to the Computing Accreditation Commission in 2009.
-After serving on the ExCom of CAC from 2014-2017, she served as the chair of the Computing Accreditation Commission in 2017-18.
-Reese was named an ABET Fellow in 2020 and a CSAB Fellow in 2023.

 • Gloria Rogers

-Senior Adjunct Director, Professional Offerings, ABET
+Senior Adjunct Director, Professional Programs, ABET

 • Mihaela Sabin